High Performance Computing MSc, PgDip

 Find out more about compulsory and optional courses

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

-Our graduates are employed across a range of commercial areas, for example software development, petroleum engineering, finance and HPC support.
+Our graduates are employed across a range of commercial and academic areas, for example EPCC itself as well as sectors as diverse as software development, hardware manufacturers and distributors, finance, gaming, and HPC support.
 Others have gone on to PhD research in fields that use HPC technologies, including astrophysics, biology, chemistry, geosciences, informatics and materials science.